Stephen Jackson: Los Angeles Clippers (2013–2014)

 On December 10, 2013, he signed with the Los Angeles Clippers.
 Jackson struggled with the Clippers.
 In 9 games, he averaged a career-low 1.7 points per game, while shooting 23.1% from the field and 7.1% from three-point range.
 On January 7, 2014, he was waived by the Clippers.

 Retirement

 On July 22, 2015, Jackson announced his retirement.
 During his 14-year NBA career, Jackson earned more than $68.6 million in salary (excluding his stint with the Clippers in which his contract was not guaranteed).

 BIG3

 In 2017, Jackson joined the BIG3 basketball league, playing alongside Chauncey Billups and head coach Charles Oakley with the Killer 3s.

-In 2021, he was named head coach of Trilogy, and has led the team to back-to-back BIG3 Championships (2021–22).
+In 2021, he was named head coach of Trilogy, and led the team to back-to-back BIG3 Championships (2021–22).